Derrickkip/Ride-My-Way/README.md

  POST                | /rides/<ride_id>/requests               | Make a request for ride with ride_id
  GET                 | /rides/<ride_id>/requests               | Get all requests to ride with specified ride_id
- PUT                 | /rides/<ride_id>/requests/<requests_id> |respond to a ride request with either accept or reject
+ PUT                 | /rides/<ride_id>/requests/<requests_id> |respond to a ride request with either accept or reject POST                | /cars                                   | add car details GET                 | /cars                                   | get users car PUT                 | /cars                                   | Update users car DELETE              | /cars                                   | Delete users car

 The endpoints above can be tested using postman which offers a friendly and easy to use interface.
-* NOTE * After logging in an access token is returned that needs to be passed in the header of all the other requests
+* **NOTE**  After logging in an access token is returned that needs to be passed in the header of all the other requests.
+You have to update car details before creating a ride

 Here is a screenshot from postman